Raised to be Kind

 Beryl and Clifton had no children, but loved animals and dogs – in particular their pet Chihuahua, Chico.
 They held dinner parties and danced at the RA Centre, a recreation and sports facility that opened in the early 1960s.
 Beryl proved to be an excellent five-pin bowler.

 After his retirement, Clifton began to suffer from a progressive form of dementia.
-Vicky Paul helped Beryl to better understand and cope with her husband’s condition.
-Clifton Montgomery eventually moved in to the Perley and Rideau Veterans’ Health Centre, where he passed away in 2016.
+Vicky, a certified nursing assistant, helped Beryl to better understand and cope with her husband’s condition.
+Clifton eventually moved to the Perley, where he passed away in 2016.

-“Beryl was impressed with the quality of care he received there,” says Sybil Brown.
-“So I’m not surprised to learn that she would leave a substantial gift to the Perley Health Foundation.
+“Beryl was impressed with the quality of care he received there,” says Sybil.
+“So I’m not surprised to learn that she would leave a substantial gift to Perley Health Foundation.
 She also left significant gifts to a couple of other charities in her will.”